takamuffin/aws-foundry-ssl/README.md

 If need be, set the LetsEncrypt TLS testing option to `False` in the CloudFormation setup while you're debugging a failed stack deploy.
 Should you run out of LetsEncrypt TLS requests, you'll need to wait one week before trying again.

-## Security and Updates

-Linux auto-patching is enabled by default.
-A utility script `utils/kernel_updates.sh` also exists to help you manage this if you want to disable, re-enable, or run it manually.

-It's also recommended to SSH into the instance and run `sudo dnf upgrade` every so often to make sure your packages are up to date with the latest fixes and security releases.

 ## Running the Server on a Schedule

 If you don't have a need for your Foundry server to run 24/7, AWS Systems Manager lets you configure a simple schedule to start and stop your EC2 Foundry instance and save on hosting costs.